Forward variable selection enables fast and accurate dynamic system identification with Karhunen-Lo\`eve decomposed Gaussian processes: Abstract

 \section{Abstract}

-Gaussian processes (GPs) are non-parametric regression engines with a long history.
-They are often overlooked in modern machine learning contexts because of scalability issues: regression for traditional GP kernels are $\mathcal{O}(N^3)$ where $N$ is the size of the dataset.
-One of a number of scalable GP approaches is the Karhunen-Lo\'eve (KL) decomposed kernel BSS-ANOVA, developed in 2009.
-It is $\mathcal{O}(NP)$ in training and $\mathcal{O}(P)$ per point in prediction, where $P$ is the number of terms in the ANOVA / KL expansion.
-A new method of forward variable selection, enabled by the ordered nature of the basis functions and fast Gibbs sampling, quickly and effectively limits the number of terms, yielding a method with competitive accuracies, training and inference times for large tabular datasets.
-The new algorithm determines how high the orders of included terms should reach, balancing model fidelity with model complexity using Bayesian and Akaike information criteria (BIC/AIC).
-The inference speed and accuracy makes the method especially useful for modeling dynamic systems in a model-free manner, by modeling the derivative in a dynamic system as a static problem, then integrating the learned dynamics using a high-order scheme.
-The methods are demonstrated on a `Susceptible, Infected, Recovered' (SIR) toy problem, with the transmissibility used as forcing function, along with the `Cascaded Tanks' benchmark dataset.
-Comparisons on the static prediction of derivatives are made with a Random Forest and Residual Neural Network, while for the timeseries prediction comparisons are made with LSTM and GRU recurrent neural networks.
-The GP outperforms the other methods in all modeling tasks on accuracy, while (in the case of the neural networks) performing many orders of magnitude fewer calculations.
-For the SIR test, which involved prediction for a set of forcing functions qualitatively different from those appearing in the training set, the GP captured the correct dynamics while the neural networks failed to do so.
+A promising approach for scalable Gaussian processes (GPs) is the Karhunen-Lo\`eve (KL) decomposition, in which the GP kernel is represented by a set of basis functions which are the eigenfunctions of the kernel operator.
+Such decomposed kernels have the potential to be very fast, and do not depend on the selection of a reduced set of inducing points.
+However KL decompositions lead to high dimensionality, and variable selection thus becomes paramount.
+This paper reports a new method of forward variable selection, enabled by the ordered nature of the basis functions in the KL expansion of the Bayesian Smoothing Spline ANOVA kernel (BSS-ANOVA), coupled with fast Gibbs sampling in a fully Bayesian approach.
+It quickly and effectively limits the number of terms, yielding a method with competitive accuracies, training and inference times for tabular datasets of low feature set dimensionality.
+The inference speed and accuracy makes the method especially useful for dynamic systems identification, by modeling the dynamics in the tangent space as a static problem, then integrating the learned dynamics using a high-order scheme.
+The methods are demonstrated on two dynamic datasets: a `Susceptible, Infected, Recovered' (SIR) toy problem, with the transmissibility used as forcing function, along with the experimental `Cascaded Tanks' benchmark dataset.
+Comparisons on the static prediction of time derivatives are made with a random forest (RF), a residual neural network (ResNet), and the Orthogonal Additive Kernel (OAK) inducing points scalable GP, while for the timeseries prediction comparisons are made with LSTM and GRU recurrent neural networks (RNNs) along with a number of basis set / optimizer combinations within the SINDy package.
+The GP outperforms the RF and ResNet on the static estimation, and was outperformed slightly by OAK.
+In dynamic systems modeling BSS-ANOVA outperforms both RNNs as well as SINDy on the Cascaded Tanks.
+For the SIR test, which involved prediction for a set of forcing functions qualitatively different from those appearing in the training set, SINDy outperformed BSS-ANOVA while the neural networks failed to capture the dynamics entirely.